mathswe-ops/mathswe-ops---mvp/system/README.md

 You can add one or many images, and the program will reinstall them one after another.

+## Serializable Image Information

+While image models with sensitive values that don't change, like URL domain names to fetch installers, are secure within Rust's type system, there are data, like versions, that change and can be safely maintained separately from the program boundaries.

+Serializable information needs special maintenance since it changes frequently and must not pose security gaps.
+It is secured thanks to Rust's type system.

+For example, if a software version is `SemVer`, and this value goes to the URL path, the program will ensure the deserialized value is a `SemVer` type rather than a random string.
+Moreover, invariants such as domain name, using the `HTTPS` protocol, etc., are engineered into the System app domain;
+thus, volatile serializable data can't affect these protocols and standards.

+The current serialization format is `JSON` and image information go to the `images/` root directory of the app.

+When you provide routine maintenance to the app repository, like updating software versions, PRs will affect the `images/` directory rather than the application source code, making it relatively scalable since its initial release, MVP `v0.1.0`.

+To find technical details about images, like data types, the modules `image::server` and `image::desktop` contain their implementations.

+The serializable part of an image is the one volatile with minimized control, where the System app ensures type safety for this boundary.
+It allows us more scalability and maintenance, while the app currently supports the format JSON in its `images/` directory.

 ## Available Images

 The list of currently supported images is next.